tonibuenter/remotequery-java/docs/orm-myths.md

 **Comment**:

-This is true with an academic view not really a problem.
+This is a truly academic view, but not really a problem.
 If needed, you always can overwrite the equals method.

 ### Associations